Ajith-Kumar-Nelliparthi/Learning_CUDA_From_Scratch/Day 19/readmd.md

 ## Day 19 of Learning CUDA:
-- Solved Relu on LeetGPU
+- Solved Relu  and LeakyRelu in LeetGPU
+-